-So, the one way to determine who is tough at his/her mind in tennis is to see who makes more points at a pressure point.
-You can take pressure point as the situation when both players are trying their best to win the point.
+So, the one way to determine who is tough in his/her mind in tennis is to see who makes more points at a pressure point.
+You can take pressure points as the situation when both players are trying their best to win the point.
 For example, a tiebreaker game.

-Few examples of mentally tough tennis players include; Novak Djokovic is really good at mental toughness against any opponent.
-While in the female tennis players, Chrissy Evert is mentally tough when she comes against Serena Williams.
+A few examples of mentally tough tennis players include; Novak Djokovic is good at mental toughness against any opponent.
+While in female tennis player, Chrissy Evert is mentally tough when she comes against Serena Williams.

 So, we can say that a player who manages pressure well under a tough situation is mentally tough, no matter how tough the situation is.

-Now finally, we are ready to learn about the tennis mental toughness improvement.
+Now finally, we are ready to learn about tennis mental toughness improvement.